Michigan Intercollegiate Athletic Association: Rivalries

 Of course a league will have many rivalries and the MIAA is no different.
-In a recent interview Jamie Zorbo, head football coach for Kalamazoo College, talked about the tradition of the MIAA and the rivalries.
+In an interview with Jamie Zorbo, head football coach for Kalamazoo College, talked about the tradition of the MIAA and the rivalries.
 "It is a competitive league; all the teams that are competing have been for a long time and have a lot of history to play for...
 Great rivalries are made including Kalamazoo vs. Hope; Albion vs. Kalamazoo and the Calvin vs. Hope rivalry in basketball.
 These are just a few of them."
 (Zorbo, Jamie.
 Personal Interview, October 15, 2008).